-Administrative Procedures •he Committee is a joint standing committee of the Legislature created by Section 11.60, F.S.
+The Administrative Procedures Committee is a joint standing committee of the Legislature created by Section 11.60, F.S.

-It is composed of six members, three from the Senate, appointed by the President of the Senate, and three from Representatives, the House of appointed by the Speaker of the House.
+It is composed of six members, three from the Senate, appointed by the President of the Senate, and three from the House of Representatives, appointed by the Speaker of the House.

 The Chair of the Committee is designated by the President of the Senate in even-numbered years and by the Speaker of the House in odd-numbered years.
-The Committee staff is headed by an information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.
-The Committee voted formal no objections during 2008.
+The Committee staff is headed by an session and covers the preceding calendar year.
+It contains statistical information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.
+The Committee voted no formal objections during 2009.

-Executive Director and Counsel.
-General and currently consists of seven attorneys and five administrative support staff.
+Executive Director and General Counsel, and currently consists of seven attorneys and five administrative support staff.

-Committee he is required to report annually to the Legislature.
-This report is published at the start of the regular session and covers the calendar vear.
-It contains statistical he Committee maintains a continuous review of the statutory authority upon which each administrative rule is based and notifies the agency if its authority is eliminated or significantly changed by preceding repeal, amendment or holding of a court of last resort.
-Following each session of the Legislature, the Committee reviews each law signed by the Governor or allowed to become law without his signature and determines whether the law will have a probable effect on an agency's If so, the affected agency is rules. notified f the reviewing attorneys have concerns that a proposed or existing rule may not be authorized or exceeds the delegated rulemaking authority, the agency is contacted.
-Often, the agency agrees that there is no authority for the rule and withdraws or amends the rule to meet the staff concerns.
-If there is disagreement about whether or not there is authority for the rule, the rule is scheduled for consideration by the full Committee.
-The agency may appear before the Committee and present argument and evidence in support of its rule.
-If, after hearing the agency's argument. the Committee does not find statutory authority for the rule, an objection is voted and the agency has a statutory period in which to respond.
+The Committee is required to report annually to the Legislature.
+This report is published at the start of the regular of last resort.
+Following each session of the Legislature, the Committee reviews each law signed by the Governor or allowed to become law without his signature and determines whether the law will have a probable effect on an agency's rules.
+If so, the affected agency is notified.

+The Committee maintains a continuous review of the statutory authority upon which each administrative rule is based and notifies the agency if its authority is eliminated or significantly changed by repeal, amendment or holding of a court about whether or not there is authority for the rule, the rule is scheduled for consideration by the full Committee. agency may appear before the Committee and present argument and evidence in support of its rule.
+If, after hearing the agency's argument, the Committee does not find statutory authority for the rule. objection is voted and the agency has a statutory period in which to respond.
 If the agency refuses to modify or withdraw a rule to which the Committee has objected, public notice of the objection is given and a notation accompanies the rule when it appears in the Florida Administrative Code.